ietf-wg-cellar/matroska-specification/subtitles.md

 with different tracks depending on the data type and without a `CodecPrivate`.

-## HDMV presentation graphics subtitles
+## HDMV Presentation Graphics Subtitles

-The specifications for the HDMV presentation graphics subtitle format (short: HDMV PGS) can be found in the document "Blu-ray Disc Read-Only Format; Part 3 — Audio Visual Basic Specifications" in section 9.14 "HDMV graphics streams".
+The specifications for the HDMV Presentation Graphics Subtitle format (short: HDMV PGS) can be found in the document "Blu-ray Disc Read-Only Format; Part 3 — Audio Visual Basic Specifications" in section 9.14 "HDMV graphics streams".